.................................. Return to Sumner's Home Page....

 I screwed above with the two non-power wires that go to the OLED and got them on the wrong pins on the ESP32.
 This will show up for a few pictures going forward.
 The 'yellow' and 'blue' wires going to the ESP32 need to swap pins from what is shown above.

 A charging port is optional as you can charge via the USB port on the ESP32.
 I added it as it was only a few dollars more and can now charge the battery without having the ESP32 on.
-Your choice.
+Your choice but the following is what I'd recommend doing using the side port on the middle case.

 The encoder wiring is pretty straight forward.
 I put the wires on the OLED, encoder and all the switches this time before installing them.
 I measured with the wire itself from one place to the other in the case and cut it a little longer than that and soldered them to the components.
 This is easier and faste than doing it with the components in the case.